 Thursday, March 18, 2004

 # # #

-Founded in 1947, the AAFP represents 115,900 physicians and medical students nationwide.
+Founded in 1947, the AAFP represents 124,900 physicians and medical students nationwide.
 It is the only medical society devoted solely to primary care.

-Approximately one in four of all office visits are made to family physicians.
-That is nearly 214 million office visits each year — nearly 74 million more than the next largest medical specialty.
+Family physicians conduct approximately one in five office visits -- that’s 192 million visits annually or 48 percent more than the next most visited medical specialty.
 Today, family physicians provide more care for America’s underserved and rural populations than any other medical specialty.
 Family medicine’s cornerstone is an ongoing, personal patient-physician relationship focused on integrated care.

-To learn more about the specialty of family medicine, the AAFP's positions on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
+To learn more about the specialty of family medicine, the AAFP's positions(5 page PDF) on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
 For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.FamilyDoctor.org(www.familydoctor.org).